crutchcorn/ts-util-helpers/README.md

 We will also enforce the required `queryObj` to be the same expected shape as the `obj`, if you don't see this behavior - consider it a bug.

-> While you can `true` or `false` any object key, you cannot do so if the key's
+> While you can `true` or `false` any object key, you can also do so if the
-> value is an array or object currently.
+> key's value is an array or object currently.
 >
-> This means that while this works:
+> This means that this works:
 >
 > ```typescript
 > pickDeep(